 Every year, the first snowfall brings numerous accidents on our roadways.
 Even the most experienced drivers can find winter driving challenging and nerve-racking.

 However, with coaching and practice, your teen driver can be prepared for what’s to come.
 Here are some tips to keep everyone in your family safe.

 1. Take it slow.
 When the roads aren’t dry, it’s critical to slow down.
 While this seems like common sense, it’s easy to forget that defensive driving maneuvers don’t happen as quickly in the snow.

 2. Brake properly.
-Recently, my daughter asked me if she should pump the brakes in the snow.
-Even though we’ve had this conversation before, I told her “No, never pump the brakes.”
 If your car has ABS (anti-lock braking system), you should press on the brake pedal and not let off.
 The purpose of the ABS is to prevent the wheels from locking in an emergency.
-By preventing the wheels from locking, you can continue to safely steer the car.
+By preventing the wheels from locking, you can continue to steer the car safely.